-part of his regional tour to South Darfur Wali (Gover- for unhindered movement din Bashir Nyam.
+South Darfur Wali (Governor), Adam Mahmoud Jar Alnabi, they discussed the security situation, development programmes and voluntary return of internally displaced persons (IDPs) to their original villages.
+Mr. Bashua urged the federal and local authorities to bring perpetrators who were involved in attacking and killand Infrastructure at Darfur Regional Authority, Tajedin Bashir Nyam.
 They discussed the ongoing activities of the Mission in the state and further support that UNAMID could provide in terms of capacity building, local mediation and reconciliation activities, especially for the forthcoming conference between the Ma'aliya and the Rezigat, expected to take place in December.